Your Morning Routine May Be Leading to Stress & Anxiety ... and Limiting Your Success

 According to Stefan Pylarinos, creator of The Morning Ritual Mastery program, “Creating your own morning ritual is one of the most powerful things you can do to transform your life.

-Before I Created a Deliberate Morning Routine, I Struggled
+Before I Created a Simple Morning Routine, I Struggled

 I used to drag myself out the door each day.
 Sure, I’d quickly washed up and applied makeup, but I made no effort to mentally or physically prepare myself for the day.
 I’d grab something quick and easy to eat (and often and often unhealthy) in the car and be on my way.